clickbar/laravel-magellan/README.md

 It was heavily inspired by [mstaack/laravel-postgis](https://github.com/mstaack/laravel-postgis), but has evolved into much more since.
 Other than some slight changes, you should be familiar with Magellan very quickly.

-Magellan comes with batteries included and also provides parsers/generators for GeoJSON, WKB & WKT out of the box.
+Magellan comes with paddles included and also provides parsers/generators for GeoJson, WKB & WKT out of the box.
 Easily use all PostGIS datatypes in your migrations and avoid raw SQL to access PostGIS functions by using our Builder functions.